-If you want to save money on food you have several options: eat out less, buy cheaper brands, do more from scratch, etc. But you usually don’t have alternatives to go to for things like power, water, and gas.
+If you want to save money on food you have several options: eat out less, buy cheaper brands, do more from scratch, etc. But you usually don’t have alternatives to turn to for utilities like power, water, and gas.
 Saving money on utilities is almost entirely a game of changing your habits and adding up a lot of small savings.

 Here are some habit changes your family can make to reduce monthly energy bills.

 Turn off lights in unoccupied rooms.
 A habit of leaving lights on in every room could mean that you are paying twice as much for lighting as you need.

 Tough it out.
 Lower the thermostat in the winter so that the heating puts in less effort, and raise it in the summer so that the air conditioning isn’t constantly running.
 It’s not the only way to cut costs, but if you’re willing to make the comfort sacrifice, it can save you money.

 Bundle up in winter.
 If you can lower the temperature in your regular indoor clothes, you could probably lower it a little more if you wear sweaters or sweatshirts inside.
 Every degree you lower the thermostat by in winter saves energy and money.